msa-em/nanocartography/nanocartography.md

 clearer, more manageable pathway towards more complex analysis in reciprocal space.

-**5.2 Stage motion of Crystallographic Vectors and Non-Crystallographic Structures**
+### Stage motion of Crystallographic Vectors and Non-Crystallographic Structures

 This research illustrates a logical method by which to convert all crystallographic systems to a cubic system, and then demonstrate